mykelalvis/Lynker-ioos-KB/KB/Release Engineering/bootstrapping.md

 However, creating the bucket by hand _also_ has some problems.

 Thus, you might write some automation which stores its state _locally_.
 This produces a bucket, which can then be used to store subsequent state _remotely_.
+One might consider the bootstrap action as a [[dependency]].

 The first automation is the "bootstrap", and is generally done either infrequently or with great caution.